PRESSING PAST PENTECOST: THREE (EXCERPT OF THE FEASTS OF THE LORD)

 One thing in life is needful—that we seek the Kingdom of God and His righteousness.
 If we do not, God has His own effective ways of slowing us down.
 Then we learn to communicate with God and to receive from Him the wisdom and strength we must have if we are to survive.
 We destroy ourselves when we do not take time to seek the Lord.

-The expression “that ye may be clean from all your sins before the Lord” is enlightening.
+The expression “that you may be clean from all your sins before the Lord” is enlightening.
 Sometimes we are taught that the only good accomplished by the Levitical sacrifices, ceremonies, and ordinances was that of pointing forward to Christ—that there was nothing of immediate effectiveness in them.
 It seems, however, that such was not the case.

 Of course, there is no comparison between Christ and the Law of Moses.
 Christ is the Lord Himself come to earth.
 The Law of Moses is but a servant that brings us to Christ.
 Only the blood of Jesus can remove our sinful nature.